OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

-# Python- Identifying Hidden Patterns and Visualising All Nobel Prize Winners
+# Identifying Hidden Patterns and Visualising All Nobel Prize Winners

 ## Table of Contents